beautiful women Uzbekistan

 The unvarnished culture note (read this)

 From a Western perspective, many Uzbek men project a strong masculinity culture.
 Honor is taken seriously, and small rivalries can get physical if you’re careless—especially around alcohol, jealousy, or public disrespect.
-Plenty of parents openly prefer sons who are strong over sons who are smart.
-If you’re dating an Uzbek woman, assume her brothers and male cousins have a say; it’s smart (and often necessary) to earn their approval early.
+Dating an Uzbek woman often involves gaining the respect of her male relatives.
 Keep things low-key, respectful, and never put her in a situation that could embarrass the family.

 Where people actually meet